Employees' Provident Fund Organisation: Origins

-Recent Developments
+Recent developments

-In March 2022, the EPFO lowered the interest rate on employee provident funds to 8.10% for 2021-22,The EPFO lowered the interest rate of 8.10% for the fiscal year of 2021-22.
+In March 2022, the EPFO lowered the interest rate of 8.10% for the fiscal year of 2021-22.

 On 30 August 2022, EPFO proposed to remove the restrictions on the wage ceiling and headcount to allow all formal workers and self-employed to enrol in its retirement saving schemes.

 Structure

 The EPFO has the role of being the enforcement agency to oversee the implementation of the EPF&MP Act and as a service provider for the covered beneficiaries throughout the country.
 The Act is administered by the Central Board of Trustees (informally, the CBT), which consists of a Chairman, a Vice-Chairman, 5 Central Government representatives, 15 State Government representatives, 10 Employees' representatives, 10 Employers' representatives with Central PF Commissioner and the Member Secretary to the Board.
 The CBT's Executive Committee is chosen from CBT members to assist the Central Board in the discharge of its functions related to administrative matters.

 The officials of the organisation in the Cadre of Commissioners are appointed by the Central Board under Section 5D for the efficient administration of the Act and Schemes.
 To this end, the commissioners of the organisation are vested with vast powers under the statute conferring quasi-judicial authority for the assessment of financial liability on the employer, search and seizure of records, levy of damages, attachment and auction of a defaulter's property, prosecution and arrest and detention of defaulters in civil prison etc.

 Administratively, the organisation is divided into zones that are headed by an Additional Central Provident Fund Commissioner.
-At present, there are ten Zones across India.
-The states have one or more Regional Offices headed by Regional Provident Fund Commissioners (RPFC) (Grade I); the Regional Offices are sub-divided into Sub-Regions headed by Regional Provident Fund Commissioners (Grade II).
+Each zone has 4 or more Regional Offices which are headed by either Regional Provident Fund Commissioners (RPFC) (RPFC-I) or Regional Provident Fund Commissioners (RPFC-II).
 To assist them are Assistant Provident Fund Commissioners (APFCs) looking after the enforcement of the Act and Schemes.
 Many district offices have an APFC to implement the scheme and attend to grievances.
+At present, EPFO has 20 zonal offices, 149 regional offices, 113 district offices, 5 special state offices and 4 service centres across India.

 The total manpower of the EPFO is at present more than 20,000 including all levels.
-The 815 Commissioners are recruited directly, competitively, through the Union Public Service Commission of India as well as through promotion from lower ranks.
-Subordinate Officers (Enforcement Officers/Accounts Officers) are also recruited directly in addition to promotion from the staff cadre of social security assistants.
+The 1031 Commissioners are recruited directly and competitively through the Union Public Service Commission of India as well as through promotion from EO/AO.
+Enforcement Officers/Accounts Officers are also recruited directly by Union Public Service Commission (UPSC) in addition to promotion from the staff cadre of social security assistants.